-To connect this integration, you can do either of the following:
+Once the integration is installed, you can do either of the following:

-Note: You must select a Split Workspace that has been configured in the Jira integration setup.
-A Jira instance is 1:1 with a Split Organization and the integration can be configured for one or more Workspaces.
+Note: You must select a Split workspace that has been configured in the Jira integration setup.
+A Jira instance is 1:1 with a Split organization and the integration can be configured for one or more Workspaces.

 Viewing your connections